Banks That Don’t Use ChexSystems in Arizona

 Alhambra Credit Union

-Alhambra‘s Basic Checking Account is designed for members who have a record in ChexSystems.
-You could qualify for an account if your history is a result of an unpaid closure or non-sufficient funds activity.
+Alhambra Credit Union offers a Basic Checking Account designed for members with a record in ChexSystems.
+You may qualify for this account if your history involves an unpaid closure or non-sufficient funds activity.

-The cost is $10 per month, but you do get access to features like bill pay and free usage of Alhambra ATMs.
-You also get four free withdrawals each month at non-Alhambra ATMs.
-Thereafter, you’ll pay just $2.25 each time.
+The account has a monthly fee of $10 and includes features like bill pay and free usage of Alhambra ATMs.
+Additionally, you get four free withdrawals each month at non-Alhambra ATMs, with a fee of $2.25 for each withdrawal beyond that.

 America First Credit Union

-There’s no monthly fee for the Go Checking account, nor is there a minimum balance requirement.
-Plus, you’ll get free e-statements, online banking, and bill pay.
+Their Go Checking account comes with no monthly fee and no minimum balance requirement.
+You’ll also get free e-statements, online banking, and bill pay.

-You can use over 80,000 ATMs for free across the country, with a daily withdrawal limit of $500.
-Your Go Checking debit card limit is $3,000 for purchases and $1,000 for POS purchases when you use your PIN.
+With over 80,000 ATMs available for free across the country, the account offers a daily withdrawal limit of $500.
+The Go Checking debit card allows for up to $3,000 in purchases and $1,000 for point-of-sale purchases using your PIN.

 Banner Federal Credit Union